Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Solution Approach for non-convex QPs

+Obtaining an efficient way to compute the constant $\hoffpgen$ in~\eqref{eq:boundpena} is however still an open question \citep[see, e.g.,][]{Ng04, GuleHR95, Penahoff17}.
+For illustrative purposes, in Section~\ref{sec:compbounds}, we show the results of using an algorithm recently proposed in~\citet{Penahoff17} to compute $\hoffpgen$, and the corresponding bound $M$ in~\eqref{eq:genQPbdM}.

-Finally, for more general instances of \eqref{QP}, here we use the bounds on the dual variables proposed by \citet[][Proposition~3.1]{chen2012} which are valid for \eqref{QP} instances having a strictly non-negative feasible solution (i.e., a feasible solution satisfying $x >0$), and can be computed by solving a LP \citep[cf.,][eq.
+An alternative and efficient way to compute bounds on the dual variables of a general instance of QP, is to use the bounds on the dual variables proposed by \citet[][Proposition~3.1]{chen2012} which are valid for QP instances having a strictly non-negative feasible solution (i.e., a feasible solution satisfying $x >0$), and can be computed by solving a LP \citep[cf.,][eq.
 (19)]{chen2012}.
-Specifically, notice that after obtaining the primal dual bounds $U\in \R^n$ using \eqref{eq:primalBound}, problem \eqref{QP} is equivalent to
+Specifically, notice that after obtaining the primal bounds $U\in \R^n$ using \eqref{eq:primalBound}, problem QP is equivalent to

 Following the notation used thus far and letting $\rho \in \R^n$ be the dual variables associated with the upper bound constraints on the variables $x \in \R^n$ in \eqref{eq:boundedQP}, it follows from the KKT conditions of \eqref{eq:boundedQP} that any of its optimal solutions must satisfy: